TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/current_sense/current_sense.md

 \note This implementation using SD input/output mode of PRU-ICSS.
 Refer \ref PRUICSS_SD_MODE for more details.

 ## Features Supported
-- 3 %SDFM channels on a single PRU core
+- 9 %SDFM channels on a single PRU core (channels 0-8)
 - Normal Current (NC) for data read: SINC3 filter with an Over-Sampling Ratio (OSR) ranging from 8 to 256
 - Over-Current (OC) for comparator: free-running SINC3 filter with an OSR ranging from 8 to 256
 - Event generation: